AksoEo/docs/api/restful.md

 ## CSRF protection
 When performing a request using user based authentication, the `X-CSRF-Token` header must be set to contain a CSRF token as provided by `GET /auth`.
 The verbs `GET`, `HEAD` and `OPTIONS` are excluded from the CSRF token requirement.

-## Timeout
-All `GET` requests have a maximum database execution time (timeout) of 15 seconds.
-This means that any overly complicated filters should be split into several statements.

-Clients may terminate any `GET` requests after 18 seconds, allowing for 3 seconds of server processing time.
-User-facing applications could display a loading bar with the maximum being 18 seconds, at which point the query will be terminated.

 ## URL length
 Especially when querying collections, the length of URLs may become noticeably big.
 If the length of a URL exceed 2000 characters, it may cease to function on all stacks.
 For this reason, AKSO permits the use of the HTTP `X-Http-Method-Override` header on `POST` requests.
 In the case of `GET` and `DELETE` requests, AKSO expects the request body to contain the query string without the first question mark.
 Let's look at a fictional example putting this to use: